ashen007/Probability-Introduction-With-Julia/scripts/02-probability-definations/def.md

 ## sample space (_S_)

-sample space is the set of all possible outcomes of the experiment. sample space of an experiment can be finite, countably infinite or uncounatbly infinite.
+sample space is the set of all possible outcomes of the experiment. sample space of an experiment can be finite, countably infinite or uncountably infinite.

 ## event